slowernews/wisdom-tldr/chapters/0_intro.md

 "Beyond the basics, money doesn’t make you happier because, beyond the basics, nothing makes you happier." (...)
 "A fit body, a calm mind, a house full of love.
 These things cannot be bought - they must be earned." (...)
 "The price of trying to make everybody else happy is making yourself miserable." (...)
-"Happiness is your default state when you remove everything."
+"Happiness is your default state when you remove everything." (...)
+"Self-obsession is the root of all unhappiness.
+The happiest people in life love something more than they love themselves.
+They love their children, they love God, they love their mission, what have you.
+And all misery comes from rumination, from sitting around...going in circles in your head about me, me, me, me.
+I get interested in topics and concepts and ideas and understandings.
+And the more I focus that way, the less I think about myself."
 -- Naval Ravikant [1974]*

 > *"You want happiness?
 Here be recipe: Be very good in one thing = $; Be very honest = ungovernable; $ + ungovernable = happiness.
 Or jail."